Unlocking The Guitar Neck

 However, every chord and scale formula, major, dominant 7, etc... works for all 12 keys.

-Now do this for major, minor 7, etc.. and then the scales too!
+Now do this for major, minor 7, etc..and then scales too!

 See the Unlocking Chords and Unlocking Scales charts for a visual guide!